java-kb/docs/docs/13-logging/libraries/index.md

 # Logging  Libraries
 ## Logback
-Logback s a logging framework for Java that implements SL4J (Simple Logging Facade for Java).
+Logback is a logging framework for Java that implements SL4J (Simple Logging Facade for Java).
 Given that this tool is driven by an external configuration file, you don’t need to modify the code in your applications.

 In Logback, the piece of logic that writes a log line to the specific destination is called